-The Asia Pacific Journal of Health Management (APJHM) is a peer reviewed journal for managers of organisations offering health and aged care services.
+The Asia Pacific Journal of Health Management (APJHM) is a peer-reviewed journal for managers of organisations offering health and aged care services.
 It was launched as the official journal of the Australasian College of Health Service Management in 2006.
-It is currently published as a collboration between ACHSM and the Society for Health Administration Programs in Education (SHAPE), following a Memorandum of Understanding signed in July 2019.
+It is currently published as a collaboration between ACHSM and the Society for Health Administration Programs in Education (SHAPE), following a Memorandum of Understanding signed in July 2019.

 Aims and Scope

 The target audience is professionals with an interest in health and aged care services, research, management and policy development.
-The Governance and management of APJHM is jointly shared by published agreement between ACHSM and the Society of Health Administration Programs in Education (SHAPE).
+The Governance and management of APJHM are jointly shared by published agreement between ACHSM and the Society of Health Administration Programs in Education (SHAPE).

 The mission of the APJHM is to advance understanding of the management of health and aged care service organisations within the Asia Pacific region through the publication of empirical research, theoretical and conceptual developments and analysis and discussion of current management practices.

 The APJHM seeks to promote the discipline of health management throughout the region by:

 - facilitating the transfer of knowledge among readers by widening the evidence base for management practices;

 - contributing to the professional development of health and aged care managers; and promoting ACHSM and the discipline to the wider community.

 Copyright and access

 The Asia Pacific Journal of Health Management (APJHM) is the pure gold open access journal.
 All articles published in the journal provide worldwide, barrier-free access to the full-text of articles online, immediately on publication under a creative commons license.
-Authors are allowed use of published articles under the CC license of CC BY-NC 4.0.
+Authors are allowed to use published articles under the CC license of CC BY-NC 4.0.